 - Red Bull believes in owning teams and events rather than being one of several sponsors.

 - Because of this ownership model, they can and have turned this buzz machine into a profit center.

 - Their on-brand activities reflect two very different personalities that live side by side.

 And have you seen a Red Bull Flugtag?
 It’s a contest that challenges teams of everyday people to build homemade, human-powered flying machines and pilot them off a 30-foot high deck above a water landing.
-Entrants are judged not only on their flight’s distance, but for the creativity and showmanship of the designs and the people operating them.
-There are designs stimulated by flamboyant kites, by space age vehicles and by entities that are, for lack of a better expression, hard to describe.
+Entrants are judged not only for their flight’s distance but for the creativity and showmanship of the designs and the people operating them.
+There are designs stimulated by flamboyant kites, by space-age vehicles and by entities that are, for lack of a better expression, hard to describe.

-Red Bull is exceptional in telling their brand story in so many compelling, involving ways.
+Red Bull is exceptional in telling its brand story in so many compelling, involving ways.
 And though all of their activity is on-brand, it is far from a “focused” strategy.
-Taking the next step to building a profit center was not only a smart strategic move, it was the ultimate tribute to their brand building effort.
+Taking the next step to building a profit center was not only a smart strategic move, it was the ultimate tribute to their brand-building effort.